-- Experienced object-oriented software developers use it to have flexible coding and reuse the codes and add new codes into existing codes for version updates.
+- Experienced object-oriented software developers use flexible coding, reuse the codes, and add new codes into existing codes for version updates.
 It has solutions to all general problems faced by software engineers; they are taken by trial and error by numerous developers over a period of time.

 - Using JAVA language, we can design and develop a few applications and software along with the best practices by following the workflow of Design Pattern.